“We have been a paying customer for TMDHosting since March 2019.

 Maybe you just can’t seem to find a certain feature, or you want to know something that isn’t specified on TMD’s site, or you have a technical difficulty.

-Solid customer support is an essential.
+Solid customer support is essential.
 How does TMD Hosting do here?

-Something you’ll notice right away about TMD Hosting is they are very pro-live chat.
+Something you’ll notice right away about TMD Hosting is they are very pro-life chat.

 I say this because TMD’s site is one of those that makes little live chat boxes pop up whenever you visit.